A Pitch Deck Sample: Full Breakdown of an Investor Deck

 If your company uses a mix of business models, there's no need to detail everything here.
 Limit it to 2 or 3 revenue sources, and avoid diving into the specifics.
 The goal is to present a clear and simple overview, prompting follow-up questions in the meeting that this pitch deck will secure.

-Pitch Deck Template, Business Model slide example
+Pitch Deck Sample, Business Model slide example

 Slide 13: